Academic Success Center

-- The Program for Enhanced Learning (PEL) provides developmental courses in reading and writing,
+- The Program for Enhanced Learning (PEL) provides developmental courses in reading and writing open to all students,

 Adult Learners (Nontraditional Students)

 Adult learner is defined as a student 25 years of age or older who is beginning or returning to school after being away from college for a number of years and who plans to enroll in credit courses.
-To respond more effectively to this group’s needs, the Office of Campus Life serves as an advocacy and referral office and assists new adult students.
+To respond more effectively to this group’s needs, the Student Experience Center serves as an advocacy and referral office and assists new adult students.

 The The UALR Alumni Association sponsors a variety of activities for students and former students including homecoming, reunions, speaker series, and other special events.
 The association offers several scholarships, including one to a second-generation student, and it cosponsors GradFest each fall and spring semester.
 Members receive on-campus discounts and receive Daily Record, is a newspaper of law and business information.
 The Alumni Association offers a basic membership option or membership in a specific constituency group, and is open to all former students of UALR and its predecessor institutions (Little Rock University and Little Rock Junior College) for a small annual membership fee.
 Visit the Bailey Alumni & Friends Center, (501) 683-7208.